Mike Mills Mike Mills is the founder and CEO of the Buffalo Outdoor Center, Green Energy Products and Voices

 University of Michigan.

-Jamie Claire received her B.A.
-Cum Laude in History and her J.D. from the University of Arkansas.
-She is a
+received her B.A.
+Cum Laude in History, her J.D., and her MBA, all from the University of Arkansas.

 Staci Rayne Davidson, Executive Director Staci Rayne Davidson has been the Buffalo River Foundation's Executive Director since the foundation was